The screenshots below say CSE 163 instead of CSE 391, but the instructions are the same!

 There are two main ways to access a Zoom event for CSE 391 described in the sections below.
 Choose whichever you find most convenient!

-When joining the call, if this is for a lecture or quiz section, you will automatically be added to the call assuming that the member of the course staff leading that session has started the call.
+When joining the call for office hours you will automatically be added to the call assuming that the member of the course staff leading that session has started the call.

 For further instructions, see UW-IT’s documentation: